For more Florida history visit my other blog, Janesbits.blogspot.com

 WIOD studios moved to downtown Miami in the early 1930s to the News Tower.
 It was purchased by Metropolis Publishing Company, owner of the Miami News in 1936 and advertised with the slogan, “Your free ticket to the finest radio is at 610 on your radio dial.”

 By 1941*, WIOD was operating 18 ½ hours daily from the 79th Street Causeway.
-Programming included entertainers Bob Hope, Jack Benny, Fibber McGee and Molly, Eddie Cantor and many other big names of the era and also featured soap opera A Guiding Light five days a week.
+Programming included entertainers Bob Hope, Jack Benny, Fibber McGee and Molly, Eddie Cantor, other big names of the era and featured soap opera A Guiding Light five days a week.
 The station increased to 5,000 watts of power in February that year with great fanfare throughout South Florida; that ramp up in wattage made WIOD the most powerful radio station in the state.
 The station, deemed by management as a “symbol of progress,” broadcasted with the assistance of two 320-foot steel towers over the waters of Biscayne Bay (salt water is said to improve signal strength).

 From 1959 to 1962, the call letters of 610 were changed to WCKR by then-owner Cox-Knight Broadcasting.
 TV station WSVN also owned 610 later during the 1960s and played rock music, an unsuccessful format in a fiercely competitive market.
 It transitioned back to call letters WIOD during the 70s and was the venue that helped launch TV personality Larry King’s national career.
 Other broadcast notables of the 70s and 80s included Big Wilson and Neil Rogers.